luciasalar/collect_tweet_financial_companies/dataDictionary.md

 ### reference_conversation_tweets/conversation_airline.csv
 conversation from airline companies, here we manage to collect all the conversations in a thread

+**conversation is currently still being collected, I can run the emotion score on it once it's finished**

 ## C suite